 The meeting time and place for the course is 8:30 am on the first morning of each respective course at the Morro Slabs parking lot.
 This is located along Highway 16 east of Jasper where the highway crosses the Athabasca River.
-The instructor for this course is Jeremy Mackenzie.

 You can download basic information on how to find accommodations near our climbing sites.
 Our first two days will be spent east of Jasper between Jasper and Hinton.
-Common campsites that have been used by students in the past include Folding Mountain (outside of the park to the east of the park gates), Whistler (closest to Jasper) and Wapiti (next closest to Jasper) each of which have showers.
+Common campsites that have been used by students in the past include Jasper Gates (outside of the park to the east of the park gates), Whistler (closest to Jasper) and Wapiti (next closest to Jasper) each of which have showers.
 More primitive camping is found at Pocahontas and Snaring Campgrounds.
 Motels and other accommodations can be found at the Folding Mountain Resort or in the townsite of Jasper.

 Only book your accommodation for Friday and Saturday night as we will move to the Columbia Icefields area (often Wilcox Creek campground or the Columbia Icefields campground) for the last three nights of the Snow and Ice section of the course.
 Parks campgrounds at the Icefields do not accept reservations so it is best that participants have a quick supper in Jasper then drive directly to the Icefields area to try to get a campsite.
 If you prefer a hotel there is only one, the Columbia Icefields Chalet (and it is expensive!)